• Skip to primary navigation

 Unlike RTDs or thermocouples with relatively small nominal resistance, thermistors have many standard resistances depending on the range.
 Commonly used values include 2252 Ω, 3 kΩ, 5kΩ, 10kΩ, 30 kΩ, 50 kΩ, and even 1 MΩ.

-Q: What is the linearity of a thermistor’s resistance change versus temperature change?
+Q: What is the linearity of a thermistor’s resistance change vs. temperature change?

-A: In contrast to RTDs, where resistance changes nearly linearly, NTC thermistors have a highly non-linear change in resistance (Figure 3).
+In contrast to RTDs, where resistance changes nearly linearly, NTC thermistors have a highly nonlinear change in resistance seen in Figure 3.
 The designer must accommodate this in the system and either work with nonlinearity or devise some linearization scheme.
-However, their higher resistance change per degree of temperature provides more excellent resolution, providing clear advantages over a modest sensing range.
+However, their higher resistance change per degree of temperature provides a more excellent resolution, providing clear advantages over a modest sensing range.

 Q: How accurate and stable is a thermistor?

-A: Thermistors are among the most accurate types of temperature sensors, and high-performance ones can offer accuracy of ±0.1°C or ±0.2°C, depending on the sensor model.
-However, this accuracy comes at a “price” in that it can only be achieved over a fairly limited temperature range, such as 0°C to 100°C. That is often not a problem for many consumers and other applications.
+Thermistors are among the most accurate types of temperature sensors, and high-performance ones can offer accuracy of ±0.1°C or ±0.2°C, depending on the sensor model.
+However, this accuracy comes at a “price” because it can only be achieved over a fairly limited temperature range, such as 0°C to 100°C. That is often not a problem for many consumers and other applications.

-Q: How does the thermistor compare to thermocouples and RTDs in terms of key performance attributes when choosing the “best” or most appropriate temperature sensor for an application?
+Q: How does the thermistor compare to thermocouples and RTDs regarding key performance attributes when choosing the “best” or most appropriate temperature sensor for an application?

-A: Figure 4 provides a good summary.
-However, as with all such summaries, there are exceptions and exceptional cases or custom units that may contradict these generalizations.
+Figure 4 provides a good summary.
+However, as with all such summaries, exceptions and exceptional cases or custom units may contradict these generalizations.

 Q: What does the basic interface circuitry for a thermistor look like?